wmhilton-stoplight/platform-docs/1.-quickstarts/add-projects-quickstart.md

-# Add API Descriptions and Documentation
+# Add Projects

-## What is a Project

-Projects can contain anything you would expect to find in a repository: source code, API descriptions, images, Markdown articles, maybe some excel spreadsheets.
+Projects can contain anything you would expect to find in a repository: source code, API descriptions, images, Markdown articles, maybe some Excel spreadsheets.
 Stoplight will analyze the contents of a project looking for things it knows what to do with, and ignore the rest.

 Stoplight looks for: